Unit 3 - Practice Quiz

 45 The time required for a seed to germinate is heavily influenced by temperature.
 The specific temperature range at which the highest percentage of seeds germinate in the shortest time is called:

-A. Maximum temperature
+A. Optimum temperature

-B. Cardinal temperature
+C. Cardinal temperature

-C. Minimum temperature
+D. Minimum temperature

 46 Which of the following is an example of Translocated Incompatibility?

-A. Mechanical breakage at the union
+B. Mechanical breakage at the union

-C. Phloem degeneration leading to a brown line at the union
+D. Phloem degeneration leading to a brown line at the union

 47 When collecting scion wood for grafting, it is generally recommended to use wood that is: